rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% sub_chapter_header "Presenter and Container Components" "react-presenter-container-pattern" %}}

 In React a component is a representation of your state.
 It is a good approach to think of it as (State) => View.
-Additionally, a component can have event handler to change the state and trigger a re-rendering.
+Additionally, a component can have event handlers to change the state and trigger a re-rendering.
 Since the representation of the view derives from the state, the view changes when the state changes.
 I can recommend the Presenter and Container pattern for a scalable component hierarchy.
-While one part of the components represents the state, the other part derives and changes the state.
+While one part of the component represents the state, the other part derives and changes the state.

-In presenter components, you avoid to have any logic.
+In presenter components, you should avoid adding any logic.
 Keep your components dumb and only pass properties and callbacks to them.
 Most of your components don't need to know everything.
-These components should be most of the time functional stateless components.
+These components should most of the time be functional, stateless components.
 You can keep them pure and remove any side effects.
 A pure component means that the view will be always the same when using the same props as input.

 In container components, you prepare the data and callbacks for your presenter components.
-Even more you can pass dependencies or business logic to your presenter components.
+You can even pass dependencies or business logic to your presenter components.
 Container components are most of the time ES6 class components which handle lifecycle methods or manage local state.

 In Redux, a more specific name for a container component is a connected component.
 These components are connected to the Redux store to derive and manipulate state via the Redux store.